TomyTang331/TomyTang331/README.md

 ### Hi there 👋

 - :orange_book: Focusing on backend develop
-- 🌱 I’m currently learning C++ && Go
+- 🌱 I’m currently learning C++ && Rust && Go
 - 📫 How to reach me: 573945715@qq.com